n0coder/n0engine/readme.md

    i should do some practice runs on getting backtracking

 https://www.npmjs.com/package/simplex-noise
-//i use this noise algorithm since it supports alea
+//i use this noise algorithm since it supports alea (i became a fan of alea because of it)
 //i still have to figure out specifically what's going on; i don't trust noise algorithms to remain deterministic (yet).

 https://github.com/prettymuchbryce/easystarjs